polarbeargo/Microsoft-Scholarship-Foundation-Course-Nanodegree-Program-50DaysOfUdacity/README.md

     * Combines the supervised and unsupervised approaches which involves having small amounts of labeled data and large amounts of unlabeled data.
   * Section 24 Clustering:
     * Density base clustering: Groups members based on how closely they are packed together; can learn clusters of arbitrary shape.
-    * Hiratchical clustering: Builds a tree of clusters.
+    * Hierarchical clustering: Builds a tree of clusters.
     * Centroid base clustering: Groups members based on their distance from the center of the cluster.
     * Distributional based clustering: Groups members based on the probability of a member belonging to a particular distribution.
 * Reading Kaggle: